-New exhibit coming in spring 2018
+New exhibit coming in fall 2019

 A small gallery on the second floor of the Museum, formerly known as the Winnebago Room, is temporarily closed as staff transforms this space into an appropriate setting to accommodate a new long-term exhibit.

 Last summer, the Museum was honored when asked if we might become the holder of the Menominee Clans Story exhibit after it is removed from the University of Wisconsin Stevens Point Museum of Natural History.
 The exhibit displays wood figures carved by Menominee traditional artist James Frechette Jr. (1930-2006).